Behold The Valley of the Dolls

 (Read the full July 24, 2023 story by clicking on either photo above.)

-Writer and photographer David Mansour is hailed as an “Aficionado of American Pop Culture,” “Pop Culture Expert,” “Man of Pop!,” and “Barbie Guy,” after he appeared on the Discovery Channel’s Pop Nation TV show to talk about his favorite doll.
-His obsession with Barbie has been for a lifetime, which is a longtime since he fittingly shares the same birth year as her boyfriend, Ken.
-In 1987, a birthday gift of Barbie and the Rockers led to an extensive collection of dolls, toys, games, and pop culture memorabilia, inspiring David to write the book, From ABBA to Zoom: A Pop Culture Encyclopedia of the Late 20th Century
+Writer and photographer David Mansour’s obsession with Barbie has been for a lifetime, which is a longtime since he fittingly shares the same birth year as her boyfriend, Ken.
+In 1987, a birthday gift of Barbie led to an extensive collection of dolls, toys, and pop culture memorabilia, inspiring him to write the book, From ABBA to Zoom: A Pop Culture Encyclopedia of the Late 20th Century.
+It was an appearance on the Discovery Channel’s Pop Nation TV show, in which David expertly talked about Barbie that made him a nationally renowned “Barbie Expert.”
+In March 2018, he began a project of photographing his entire Barbie collection, nearly 2,000 dolls captured in one-of-a-kind portraits.
+This six-year project is the genesis for Behold the Valley of the Dolls

 "Sparkle, Barbie, Sparkle!"